IIIF/api/source/api/presentation/3.0/index.md

 ##### metadata

-An ordered list of descriptive entries to be displayed to the user when they interact with this resource, given as pairs of human readable `label` and `value` entries.
-There are no semantics conveyed by this information, only strings to present to the user when interacting with this resource.
-A pair might be used to convey information about the creation of the object, a physical description, ownership information, and for many other use cases.
+An ordered list of descriptions to be displayed to the user when they interact with this resource, given as pairs of human readable `label` and `value` entries.
+The content of these entries is intended for presentation only; descriptive semantics _SHOULD NOT_ be inferred.
+An entry might be used to convey information about the creation of the object, a physical description, ownership information, or other purposes.

 The value of the `metadata` property _MUST_ be an array of JSON objects, where each item in the array has both `label` and `value` properties.
 The values of both `label` and `value` _MUST_ be JSON objects, as described in the [languages][prezi30-languages] section.